Michele Roland-Schwartz, Executive Director

 Specialty Areas: Forensic nursing, OR-SANE, SANE-A, adult and adolescent care, emergency medicine, human trafficking, advocacy

-Suzanne Gray, Criminal Justice Coordinator
+Suzanne Gray, Sexual Assault Response Coordinator

 Suzanne Gray joined the Sexual Assault Task Force in 2015.
 Suzanne, a graduate of the University of Illinois, began her work in the anti-sexual violence field in 2007.
 She implemented sexual assault prevention education and provided direct service to survivors through legal advocacy, medical advocacy and crisis intervention at a rape crisis center in Urbana, IL.
 While Suzanne served with this agency, she acted as the volunteer coordinator, community outreach coordinator and the facilitator for the Child Assault Prevention Education program through the University of Illinois Psychology department.
 Following her work in Urbana, Illinois Suzanne joined the Illinois Coalition Against Sexual Assault as a trainer in the ICASA Training Institute.
 While at ICASA, Suzanne coordinated and facilitated training for rape crisis workers throughout the state of Illinois on a variety of topics including, privilege and oppression, medial advocacy, confidentiality, crisis intervention, and the prison rape elimination act.
 She also worked on state-wide and local collaborations around PREA, campus sexual assault, and sexual assault in the military.